ListIndexOutOfRange/JRMPC-PyTorch/README.md

 1. R: estimated rotation matrices to align the given views onto the estimated template.
 Tensor `(M, 3, 3)`.
 2. t: estimated translation vector to align the given views onto the estimated template.
 Tensor `(M, 3, 1)`.
 3. X: estimated template.
 Point clouds `(M, K)`.
+4. S: Scalar variance associated to each of the estimated template `K` Gaussians.
+Tensor `(K,)`.
+5. A: Aij in R^K: posterior probability of the j-th point of the i-th view to be associated with K clusters.
+    List of M Tensors (N_i, K).
+6. p: Priors probabilities, not including outliers.
+Tensor `(K + 1)`.
-4. history: the transformation parameters after each iteration.
+7. history: the transformation parameters after each iteration.
 Dictionary with keys `R` and `t`.
 `history['R']` and `history['t']` are list of length `max_num_iter` of rotation and translation tensors.

+## Bonus: Fast non-generative pairwise registration

+In some cases, a model is available, and many views must be registered *independently* onto it.
+The torch function `jrmpc.parallel_jrmpc_single_view_fixed_model` provides a fast way to do this.
+It accepts a batch of views `(B, 3, N)` and a single model `(3, K)`.